yesadahmed/PowerAutomateManagerDocs/README.md

 ## Notes
 ```
-You will need to configure your client application with following Flow Service Scopes (Delegated Permissions).
+You will need to configure your flow client application with following minimum service scopes (Delegated Permissions).
-The minum scopes you can use provide are:

-Manage flows,
+Manage flows <br/>
 Read flows

 Before you can see Power Automate service, your tenant needs to have at least one AAD user signed into the Flow portal (https://flow.microsoft.com).
-**Furthermore the application will handle My flows client application for diffrent tenants (once you specfied).**
+**Furthermore the application will automatically handle My flows client application for diffrent tenants (once you specfied).**<br/>
+That means whenever you chnage your connection from one tenant to other.
 ```
 <br/>
 Feel free to express for new features you want and any improvents you thought of.